LJacobDev/contact-reminder/dev_notes.md

     but I am finding them useful to look at as references for how to organize this app, so I'm leaving some of them around intentionally as reminders and references

+    In the scaffolding files, a link to https://github.com/vuejs/awesome-vue was mentioned and it should be very helpful to look at so many other examples of Vue projects to gain expertise sooner

 # Things to do next

     Make initial data stucture for how contacts and interactions will be saved and related to each other